2 American oil execs jailed in Venezuela put on home arrest

 The two men released to house arrest are Gustavo Cárdenas and Jorge Toledo, the governor said.

-Maduro’s government didn’t immediately comment on the men’s release, and members of Cárdenas family said they hadn’t spoken with him to confirm the news.
+Maduro’s government didn’t immediately comment on the men’s release.

 María Elena Cardenas, who lives near Houston, said she was relieved to learn of the transfer when her husband called Thursday night and said she was desperately looking for a place for him to sleep since the family no longer has a home in Caracas.